 Bridalveil Fall is the first grand waterfall that most visitors encounter upon entering the iconic Yosemite Valley.
 Bridalveil Fall typically flows throughout the year, impelling year-round visitation and high volumes of use during spring flows.
-Currently visitors to the Bridalveil Fall area encounter low-functioning vault toilets, congestion associated with the parking lot, crowded trails and viewing platform, a lack of accessible path of travel to the primary viewing platform, and unclear way-finding.
-The project will consider a range of options to address these issues.
+Visitors to the Bridalveil Fall area encountered low-functioning vault toilets, congestion associated with the parking lot, crowded trails and viewing platform, a lack of accessible path of travel to the primary viewing platform, and unclear way-finding.
+This project considered a range of options to address these issues.

-Overall, the purpose of the Bridalveil Fall Area Rehabilitation Project is to:
+Overall, the purpose of the Bridalveil Fall Area Rehabilitation Project was to:

-The project will implement actions prescribed in the Merced Wild and Scenic River Comprehensive Management Plan Environmental Impact Statement and Record of Decision (Merced River Plan) (NPS 2014) for the Bridalveil Fall area.
+The project implemented actions prescribed in the Merced Wild and Scenic River Comprehensive Management Plan Environmental Impact Statement and Record of Decision (Merced River Plan) (NPS 2014) for the Bridalveil Fall area.